alecgunny/benchmark-gke-pipeline/README.md

 conda activate gwe2e-export
 ```

 Now exporting the relevant models locally then ship them to a GCS bucket.
 If you only ever plan on leveraging a single kernel stride, you'll only need to do this once up front.
+Note that if the bucket you point to doesn't exist in your project, the script will attempt to create one by that name.
+GCS bucket names must be _globally_ unique: that is, buckets of any given name can only exist once on _any_ project _anywhere_, so be sure to come up with a unique name or the script will error out if it attempts to create a bucket that already exists.
 ```
 KERNEL_STRIDE=0.002
+STREAMS_PER_GPU=2
+INSTANCES_PER_GPUS=2
 LOCAL_REPO_NAME=./repo
 BUCKET_NAME=gw-benchmarking_model-repo